Finding perfect Outer Banks accommodations is a breeze.

 Looking for a luxurious five-star Outer Banks hotel?
 They’re here.
 Or are you more in the mode of one of those classic, old-school Outer Banks motels, some of which have been serving vacationers since the 1950s and ‘60s?
 You’ll find them from Ocracoke all the way up to Kitty Hawk.
 Corolla hotels and Duck hotels are far out-numbered by the Outer Banks vacation rental homes in those areas, but the properties that are there are absolutely top notch.
 The Nags Head hotels (as well as Kill Devil Hills hotels and Kitty Hawk hotels) are varied and come in all price ranges.
 Manteo hotels are split between well-maintained, family-owned motels, inviting bed and breakfasts and inns.
 Hatteras hotels reflect the less gentrified, more real personality of Hatteras Island, though in the past couple of years, new and nice Hatteras hotels have sprung.
 Ocracoke hotels are like the place itself—individual and memorable.

-Outer Banks hotels are made up of national chains, locally owned properties and mom and pop establishments.
-Most all of them feature amenities that range from an oceanfront location, indoor or outdoor pools, hot tubs, fish-cleaning station, play and picnic area, internet access or grills.
+Made up of national chains, locally owned properties and mom and pop establishments, most Outer Banks Hotels feature amenities that range from an oceanfront location, indoor or outdoor pools, hot tubs, fish-cleaning station, play and picnic area, internet access or grills.
 And if Fido just insists on coming with you on vacation, some Outer Banks hotels are pet friendly and welcome you and your four-legger.

 If you want a quieter, quainter experience, there are exceptional Outer Banks bed and breakfast inns in Corolla, Duck, Kitty Hawk, Nags Head and Hatteras.
 But Manteo bed and breakfasts and Ocracoke bed and breakfasts are the most varied and well known.
 Some of the Outer Banks B&Bs are elegant, some are quirky and fun.
 All of them will afford you an experience that speaks more to the historic soul of the area.